Methodical content preparation vital to website development

 What your guest bloggers need to cover, if anything

 Let me go off on a tangent for just a moment.
-Have any of you got any knowledge of Patriquin virtual office?
+Have any of you got any knowledge of The Marketing Edge?
 I've heard some really good things about them and i am trying to determine whether I ought to go with them or not.
-They're a competent Muskoka based bookkeeping service in Ontario.
+They're a first-class Calgary based marketer in Alberta.
 Anyway, let me know in the comments.
 Back to the article!

 Which other posts your content should link to (since internal linking is very important)